badair/C-Compiler-for-TINY-Architecture/README.md

 definitions at global scope are syntactically less flexible than runtime computed expressions, mostly due to poor design decisions

-scope might be buggy - i.e. variables of same name in different places might not compile correctly
+scope was not well tested - variables of same name in different places might not compile correctly

 you are allowed to use a void function as if it weren’t void